Today we’re all about how to brown butter. Browned butter is one of the joys of the kitchen that brings so much flavor to baking and cooking.

 • Carefully pour the butter through a fine mesh strainer and into a heat proof bowl.
 You can leave the browned bits in the butter or carefully spoon the browned butter into another container, leaving the browned milk solids behind.

-• Cool to room temperature and then store in the freezer for 2 weeks.
+• Cool to room temperature and then store in the fridge for 2 weeks.
 For longer storage, browned butter freezes very well and will stay fresh for several months.

 Did You Make Any Changes?